taublast/taublast.github.io/_drafts/2026-03-01-SolTempo-Audio-Processing-Shaders-MAUI.md

 fx.Play();
 ```

 2. **Achievement fullscreen celebration**.
-When the notes sequence tracker reports “two octaves streak” we add a fullscreen `AchievementEffect` shader (and remove it when done):
+When the notes sequence tracker reports a “Perfect Streak” we add a fullscreen `AchievementEffect` shader (and remove it when done):

 ```csharp
 var fx = new AchievementEffect();